 - a base fine of about $390 plus court assessments,13

-- a minimum six-month California driver's license suspension15 (unless you initiate and win a California DMV DUI hearing),16
+- a minimum six-month California driver's license suspension15 (unless you initiate and win a California DMV DUI hearing); alternatively, defendants may be able to continue driving anywhere if they install an ignition interlock device in their cars)16

 - restrictions on your ability to travel to Canada,17 and

 - insurance repercussions, as California DUIs have an effect on car insurance policies.18

 - being charged with a California DUI speeding enhancement,19

 - driving under the influence with a child in the car20(which could alternatively be filed under Penal Code 273a California's child endangerment law),21 or

 - having a blood alcohol concentration of 0.15% or above,